-II

-ENA Upstream Company, LLC, a Delaware limited liability company ("Company"), and Ocean Energy [ ], a ____________ ____________ ("Customer"), referred to collectively as the "Parties," enter into this Master Firm Purchase/Sale Agreement (together with all Transactions, collectively, this "Agreement") effective as of the 1st Day of October, 2001 (the "Effective Date").
+ENA Upstream Company, LLC, a Delaware limited liability company ("Company"), and Ocean Energy, Inc., a ____________ ____________ ("Customer"), referred to collectively as the "Parties," enter into this Master Firm Purchase/Sale Agreement (together with all Transactions, collectively, this "Agreement") effective as of the 1st Day of October, 2001 (the "Effective Date").
 The ENFOLIO General Provisions set forth in Appendix "1" shall apply to this Agreement.

 ARTICLE 1.
 TERM This Agreement shall govern all Transactions and be in effect for a term of one year from the Effective Date.
 It shall then continue in effect from Month to Month, unless terminated by either Party upon 30 Days prior written notice to the other Party; provided, this Agreement shall continue to apply to all Transactions then in effect until all Transactions are completed.
 Termination of this Agreement in all instances shall be subject to Section 8.4.

 ARTICLE 2.
 SCOPE OF AGREEMENT 2.1.
 Scope of Agreement.
 Company and Customer from time to time during the term hereof may, but are not obligated to, enter into Transactions for the firm purchase and sale of Gas to which this Agreement shall apply.
 Each Transaction shall be effectuated and evidenced as set forth in this Article 2 and shall constitute a part of this Agreement and all Transactions, together with this Agreement, shall constitute a single integrated agreement.
 It is acknowledged that the Parties are relying upon the fact that all Transactions, together with this Agreement, will form a single integrated agreement and that the Parties would not otherwise enter into any Transactions.
 Each Transaction shall be construed as one with this Agreement and any discrepancy between this Agreement and a Transaction shall be resolved in favor of the Transaction.
-Each Transaction shall provide whether the Transaction is based upon DCQ quantity obligations or MinMQ or MinDQ and MaxDQ quantity obligations, in which case the applicable alternative definitions and provisions set forth in this Agreement shall apply.

 2.2.
 Transaction Procedures.
-It is the intent of the Parties to facilitate Transactions in accordance with the agreed procedures in this Article 2 and assure that such Transactions are valid and enforceable as a result of the use of these procedures for the mutual benefit of the Parties.
-Any Transaction may be formed and effectuated(i) by a written paper-based Transaction Agreement executed by the Parties (including by facsimile and/orcounterparts) or (ii) in a recorded telephoneconversation between the Parties occurring on any Business Day during the Pricing Hours whereby an offer and acceptance shall constitute the agreement of the Parties to a Transaction as evidenced by the Transaction Tape; provided, each Party may stipulate by prior notice to the other Party that any particular contemplated Transaction may be effectuated and formed only by means of procedure (i) above.
-The Parties shall be legally bound by each Transaction from the time they agree to its terms in accordance with this Article 2 and acknowledge that each Party will rely thereon in doing business related to the Transaction.
-The Transaction Tape is adopted by the Parties as a means by which a Transaction is reduced to tangible form, and the Parties to a Transaction are identified and authenticate a Transaction.
-Any Transaction formed and effectuated pursuant to the foregoing shall be considered to be a "writing" or "in writing" and to have been "signed" and any Transaction Tape shall be considered to constitute an "original" document evidencing the Transaction.
+It is the intent of the Parties to facilitate Transactions in accordance with the agreed procedures in this Article 2 and assure that such Transactions are valid and enforceable.
+Any Transaction may be formed and effectuated by a written paper-based Transaction Agreement executed by the Parties (including by facsimile and/or counterparts).
 Each Party consents to the recording of its employees' telephone conversations without any further notice.